lacanoid/datalink/docs/functions.md

 If `has_token` > 0 then try to stablish token value for a datalink in the following order:
 1. previous token value stored in a datalink
+2. token value stored in a datalink
-2. look for token in datalink filename
+3. look for token in datalink filename
-3. generate a new token
+4. generate a new token

 ### copying file contents